doctrine/dbal/UPGRADE.md

 # Upgrade to 3.5

+## Deprecated driver name aliases.

+Relying on driver name aliases in connection parameters has been deprecated.
+Use the actual driver names instead.

 ## Deprecated "unique" and "check" column properties.

 The "unique" and "check" column properties have been deprecated.
 Use unique constraints to define unique columns.